 - It's not an investment, so you're not going to get the money back if you don't die during the term. (unless you've bought an investment-linked product)

-Here are a few things to look for when it comes to the company you choose to buy your life insurance from:
+Here are a few things to look for when it comes to the company you choose to buy your life insurance with:

-- Household brands - you may feel more comfortable buying from a brand that you recognise but remember that some specialist insurance companies may not have the same marketing budgets as the big companies but still provide good options.
+- Household brands - you may feel more comfortable buying from a brand that you recognise but remember that some specialist life insurance companies may not have the same marketing budgets as the big companies but still provide good options at competitive prices.

 - Defaqto rating - issued in stars with 5 stars being the highest.
 This rates the quality of the product and the company you're buying from.

-How to get the best life insurance at the best price
+How to choose the best life insurance at the best price

 Having read this article, you may feel that you know enough to confidently choose life insurance for you and your family.
 However, it may also leave you feeling that there is a lot to consider and get right.
 You're not alone!
-Specialist life insurance advisory companies exist because a lot of people need guidance to buy these sorts of products.
+Specialist life insurance advisory companies exist because many people need guidance to buy these sorts of products.

-We would recommend that you speak to a life insurance specialist* to ensure you are buying the best life insurance policy at the best price.
-An expert adviser will be able to talk you through the application process as well as providing you with invaluable regulated advice - that means that they have to take responsibility for the advice they give you.
-Additionally, you have the comfort of knowing that they're not tied to any of the insurance companies and work with the whole market so they can choose what is best for you.
-Additionally, getting advice will allow you to set up the trust to go with your policy, meaning you can nominate your beneficiaries and avoid them having to pay any unnecessary taxes.
+We would recommend that you speak to a life insurance specialist* to ensure you buy the best life insurance policy at the best price.
+An expert adviser will be able to talk you through the application process as well as provide you with invaluable regulated advice - that means that they have to take responsibility for the advice they give you.
+Additionally, you have the comfort of knowing that the people you are speaking to are not tied to any of the insurance companies and work with the whole market so they can choose what is best for you.
+Life insurance specialists provide advice that will allow you to set up the trust to go with your policy at no extra cost so that you can nominate your beneficiaries helping the right people get access to your life insurance claim money without delay or additional taxes to pay.

 To arrange a call, simply complete this form* and they will be in touch.
 You'll also qualify for up to £100 cashback once you've arranged your policy.